March 11, 2020

-New Takata airbag defect leads to 1.4 million vehicle recall
+New Takata airbag defect leads to nearly 3 million vehicle recall

-A newly discovered defect has prompted a recall of 1.4 million older model BMW, Audi, Honda, Toyota and Mitsubishi vehicles in the U.S. due to potentially faulty Takata airbags.
+A newly discovered defect has prompted a recall of nearly 3 million older model BMW, Audi, Honda, Isuzu, Toyota, and Mitsubishi vehicles in the U.S. due to potentially faulty Takata airbag inflators.

 Vehicle owners are encouraged to enter their vehicle’s VIN http://www.nhtsa.dot.gov/recalls periodically in coming weeks to check for updates on whether their vehicle has been affected.

-Separate from Takata’s exploding airbag recall that affected 100 million vehicles and has been linked to at least 25 deaths worldwide, the latest defect affects front driver inflators that have insufficient seals and may deteriorate over time when exposed to moisture.
-As a result, the inflators may explode too quickly causing airbags to rupture, possibly striking vehicle occupants with metal fragments.
+Separate from Takata’s exploding airbag recall that affected 100 million vehicles and has been linked to at least 25 deaths worldwide, the latest defect affects front driver Non-Azide Driver Inflators (NADI) that have insufficient seals which may deteriorate over time when exposed to moisture.
+As a result, the inflators may explode too quickly causing airbags to rupture, possibly striking the driver or passengers with metal fragments.
 The airbags could also underinflate, failing to protect motorists.
 At least one person is believed to have died due to the defect.

 According to news reports, Takata claims to have produced 4.5 million of the inflators worldwide in the late 1990s, but the manufacturer believes the majority of the devices are installed in older vehicles that are no longer in use.